 Most recently his work has been exhibited at the Irene Carlson Gallery at the University of LaVerne, the Wheaton Arts and Cultural Center, the Princeton Public Library-Princeton Arts Council, the Pollak, and Ice House Gallery, the Hamilton & Aaronson Gallery at the University of the Arts and at the Photographic Resource Center at Boston University.

-Before teaching full-time at Monmouth, Mark worked as a documentary photographer from 1985-2005, with selected commissions from Apple, Environmental Defense Fund, Johnson & Johnson as well as news media including ABC News-Nightline, The Chronicle of Higher Education, The New York Times and The Philadelphia Inquirer & Daily News.
+Before teaching full-time at Monmouth, Mark worked as a documentary photographer from 1985-2005, with selected commissions from Apple, Environmental Defense Fund, Ford Foundation, Johnson & Johnson as well as news media including ABC News-Nightline, The Chronicle of Higher Education, The New York Times and The Philadelphia Inquirer & Daily News.
 He has received numerous awards for his collaborative work with graphic designers and creative directors for annual reports, exhibition catalogs, and corporate communications.
-Mark continues to work as an editorial photographer and on commissions from non-profit organizations.
+Mark continues working on commissions from non-profit organizations.

 Mark earned an MFA in photography from Hunter College and a BA in philosophy from Monmouth University.